-Please note the following curriculum reflects the required coursework and experiences in the doctoral program in counseling psychology.
+Please note the following curriculum reflects the required coursework and experiences in our doctoral program.
 Applicants with only a bachelor's degree must also complete coursework and experiences required in one of our Department's master's programs in counseling.
-These programs include clinical mental health, school counseling, rehabilitation, or a double major in social psychology and clinical mental health
+These programs include clinical mental health, school counseling, rehabilitation, or a double major in social psychology and clinical mental health.

 Total hours.
-A minimum of 97 semester hours of graduate work beyond a bachelor's degree is required for graduation.
+105 (minimum) to 111 semester hours of graduate work beyond a bachelor's degree is required for graduation.